privacygmail cleanupemail security

 5. Start with minimal permissions

-• Only grant full access if absolutely needed
+• Only grant full access if it's genuinely needed

 • Understand what each permission allows